cinecert/imf-vtfp/readme.md

 The second `Resource` is a Continuation of the first.
 The fourth `Resource` element has a `RepeatCount` value of 2 (two.)

+### vtfp5.cpl.xml

+An additional file is provided, identical in structure to `vtfp4.cpl.xml` above, but using `StereoImageTrackFileResourceType` (and thus having a different VTFP value than the other exaples.)
+The Virtual Track Fingerprint value of this track is `urn:smpte:imf-vtfp:f2fdd91f91797974022640598550966d54895974`.

 ## Bibliography